citelab/JAMScript/lib/jdiscovery/README.md

 ```

 ### reggie.registerAndDiscover([options]);
-Kick-starts registration (announcing of attributes) and discovery. **This method must be called for the registrar to start functioning; it is best to call it once all interests have been registered and base attributes set.** See the demo code above for an example.
+Kick-starts registration (announcing of attributes) and discovery. **This method must be called for the registrar to start functioning; it is best to call it right after calling the constructor.** See the demo code above for an example.

 `options` is an optional way to specify attributes of the node and those it should discover, rather than using `reggie.setAttributes` and `reggie.discoverAttributes`.
 It is an object that accepts the following `<key, value>` pairs:
 - `attrsToAdd`: an object of the same form as that accepted by `reggie.setAttributes`